-In the square below sketch and label all evidence of animal (bird, mammal, insection your quadrat.
-Include as much detail and information as possible. ct) activity in
+In the square below sketch and label all evidence of animal (bird, mammal, insect) activity in your quadrat.
+Include as much detail and information as possible.

 BIOTIC DATA: GRASSLAND

 Line Transect

 Walk the full 10 metre line transect recording all evidence of wildlife (mammals) approximately one metre on both sides of the transect.